 When it comes to grilling, there are more options than ever to choose from.
 The most popular methods of grilling have remained consistent over the years.
 Additional newcomers and trendsetting grill appliances entering the arena have given the homeowner even more opportunities to grill, smoke, roast, sauté and more.

-If flavor is on your main menu, charcoal grilling would be the perfect choice.
+If flavor is on your main menu, charcoal grilling would be the perfect choice for grilled food.
 Like a gas grill, it does also require sufficient space, as you are not just grilling, but tending the fire within the coals to maintain heat across the grill.
 Regarding grill prep to meal prep, you do have to purchase the charcoal and have time to stoke the fire and get it to the desired temperature (approximately 20-30 minutes) before cooking.
 Although charcoal grills seem cost-effective up front versus gas grills, the continued cost of fueling the grill with charcoal can quickly increase.
 Lastly, charcoal grills are not simply on/off-ready and take some time for briquettes to cool.
 Pouring water on the coals can douse the fire, but in turn, ruin the grill basin over time.

 Electric grills tend to have the least authentic grill flavor, but their ability to be used virtually anywhere either indoors or outdoors frequently makes them desirable in condominiums or apartments.
 These grills can generally be used on decks or patios close to buildings and structures, unlike gas or charcoal grills.
 An electric grill will heat fast, but do require an electrical outlet or power source to do so.
 The heating element is either directly below or embedded within the cooking surface and typically comes with a drip tray.
 This type of grill uses heat rather than a flame.
 If you struggle with space, or are limited due to rules or regulations, electric grilling may be your only option, though we would otherwise vote against it.